Auto Glass Certification Program For NSW Operators

 It appears that common sense may have prevailed and dates and amendments to the proposed licensing and certification of NSW Auto Glass Technicians will be changed.

-Still, without meaning to sound critical towards the AGA I can’t help but read the strange language used in the broadcast.
+Still, without meaning to sound too critical towards the AGA I can’t help but read the strange language used in the broadcast.
 It reads “As a result of our meeting with them on 26/07/20 our recommendations have been considered and they have allowed us to share with you to confirm that they are now currently looking at making amendments.

 “Allowed us to share with you?”
 What’s the big secret?
-And if there is a secret why would the AGA officers in the meeting have special privileges over any other auto glass company.
+Whats more, if there is a secret why would the AGA officers in the meeting have special privileges over any other auto glass company.
 Perhaps I’m reading into it too much, however, I can only read the language used and it appears strange the way it’s worded.

-Anyway, it does seem likely changes will be made.
-Which is no surprise since the Cert II is still out of scope at TAFE NSW and the bottom half of the State of NSW is locked down with Covid.
+Anyway, it does seem likely changes will be made, which is no surprise since the Cert II is still out of scope at TAFE NSW and the bottom half of the State of NSW is locked down with Covid.

 NSW Minister for Better Regulation and Innovation Kevin Anderson, MP. made an announcement today pushing back regulation for the Auto Glass Industry in NSW until November 2021.